An Interview with Scott Wilson of "Departures" and "Descending" - Canadian Travel Shows

 "It was documenting real travel and real friends and real people through the ups and downs."

 CM: Yeah, I don't doubt it at all.
-Actually I think that's probably what really struck me and struck many people with Departures is that relationship with the three of you, you and Justin and Andre seemed really seamless.
-Do you feel like that really was the case, do you feel like the show did justice to that relationship?
+Actually I think that's probably what really struck me and struck many people with Departures is that relationship with the three of you, you and Justin Lukach and Andre Dupuis seemed really seamless.
+Do you feel like that really was the case?
+Do you feel like the show did justice to that relationship?

 CM: Yeah, I can definitely feel that in some of the episodes, you'd be like, “Okay, time to move on, Justin” and he’d just need get some more saké from the corner in Japan or something before taking off, and you’d be like “alright, alright, I'll put up with that.”